H2020 DECARBONIZING LONG DISTANCE SHIPPING

 Overwhelmingly, long distance shipping accounts for the majority of GHG emissions and its decarbonisation is particularly challenging.
 It is expected that solutions will need to combine a variety of technologies, operational practices, energy sources and efficiency measures.

-Furthermore, it will be essential to link any measures to robust data and measurements to better quantify their effectiveness and optimisations.
+Furthermore, it will be essential to link any measures to robust data and measurements to better quantify their effectiveness and optimizations.

 Excluding fuel development, a wide range of potential solutions can be proposed including the use of wind and solar assistance combined with efficiency improvements and other alternate energies.
 Solutions can be proposed in combination and should take into account the likely availability of infrastructure (including bunkering) on long distance routes.